Hiking Route in Georgia - Norio Village - Martkopi Monastery

 View near Martkopi monastery

-This was intermediate hiking route, but I guess it would be easy to handle in Spring (after snow has melted), Summer and early Autumn.
-In total (forth and back) it took us about 4 hours to complete this route and a very good sleep in the night
+This was an intermediate hiking route, but I guess it would be easy to handle in Spring (after the snow has melted), Summer, and early Autumn.
+In total (forth and back) it took us about 4 hours to complete this route and we had a very good sleep at night